These hearty sweet potato black bean burgers are loaded with ingredients you can feel good about, but most importantly they taste great!

 If you crave burgers and big flavors, give these vegetarian patties a try.
 Loaded with the bold flavors of the southwest, you can feel good about sinking your teeth into each savory bite.

 - Quick oats - These are the binder that holds the patties together.
-I tested breadcrumbs as well but didn't like them as much.
+I tested breadcrumbs as well but didn't like them as much, but they can be used as a substitution in a pinch.

-- Corn kernels - Use fresh, frozen, or canned corn.
+- Sweet corn kernels - Use fresh, frozen, or canned corn.
 If using canned, make sure to drain the liquid.

 - Poblano peppers - These add a subtle heat to the patties, feel free to substitute jalapeno or even serrano if you want to ramp up the spiciness.